sws2apps/sws2apps-docs/organized/docs/troubleshooting/contact-support.md

 ## Send an email

 If you need to discuss your issue privately or you don't have a GitHub account, please send us an email at [support@organized-app.com](mailto:support@organized-app.com).
 We will do our best to respond to your inquiry as soon as possible and provide any necessary assistance.

+## Ask in our Telegram chat

+If you have any questions or need help with our app in more real-time way, feel free to ask in our Telegram group chat.
+Our community is made up of fellow worshippers who are happy to help and share their experiences using the app.
+You can join our [Sheduling Workbox System Telegram chat](https://t.me/+cSAJmkiVneQwNjQ8) and ask your questios in the English topic/subchat, or a one in your lagnuage if it exists.
+Please note that while our Telegram chat is a great resource for getting help from us and the community, we encourage to share idea or ask questions that may be beneficial for others on our GitHub repository page by [opening an Issue](https://github.com/sws2apps/organized-app/issues/new/choose) or creating a new [Discussions post](https://github.com/sws2apps/organized-app/discussions).